-Join a community-wide read and virtual panel discussion focused on deepening our understanding of racism and the ways it impacts individuals and society.
-The books and the online, moderated discussion on Aug.
-31 will focus on deepening participants’ understanding of racism and the ways it impacts individuals and society.
-The community-wide read and the virtual discussion are open to all and are sponsored by the Georgetown Public Library and Lark & Owl Booksellers.
+Confronting Racism was a community-wide read and virtual panel discussion that focused on deepening our understanding of racism and the ways it impacts individuals and society.
+The program was sponsored by the Georgetown Public Library and Lark & Owl Booksellers.

 Sixteen-year-old Starr Carter moves between two worlds: the poor neighborhood where she lives and the fancy suburban prep school she attends.
 The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood friend Khalil.
 A topical, powerful YA novel by a brilliant new author.
 National Book Award Longlist title and winner of the Boston Globe-Horn Book Award, Coretta Scott King Honor, Michael L. Printz Honor, and William C. Morris Award.